22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 sautéing onions and garlic for turkey meatloaf

-Mix in the onion mixture.
+Mix in the onion mixture, bread crumbs, and turkey.

 adding the bread crumbs and turkey to the bowl